lamemind/php-import/README.md

 php-import
 ==========

-This package let you load php files into your scripts with code completion, just like the java import!
+This package let you load (_require_) php files into your scripts with code completion, just like the java import!